 Eggs are the number one source of choline, a fat-burning nutrient.
-They fire up your metabolism and they help turn off the genes for belly fat storage.
-In a study of 21 men published in the journal Nutrition Research, half were fed a breakfast of bagels while half ate eggs.
-The egg group were observed to have a lower response to ghrelin, were less hungry three hours later and consumed fewer calories for the next 24 hours!
-And speaking of belly fat, lose more of it with the help of these 42 Ways to Lose 5 Inches of Belly Fat.
+They fire up your metabolism and help turn off the genes for belly fat storage.
+In a study of 21 men in the journal Nutrition Research, half of the men were fed a breakfast of bagels while the other half ate eggs.
+The egg group had a lower response to ghrelin and were less hungry three hours later.
+They also consumed fewer calories for the next 24 hours!
+And speaking of belly fat, lose more of it with the help of these ways to lose belly fat.

 Favor Red Fruits

 More and more research has begun to show that some fruits are actually better at fighting belly fat than others.
 And the better fruits all have one thing in common: They're red, or at least reddish.
 Grapefruit, tart cherries, pink lady apples, raspberries, strawberries, watermelon, and peaches all fit the bill and can help flatten your belly.

 Pack in Prebiotics

 Healthy fiber is what we call "prebiotic," meaning it feeds the healthy bacteria and helps them fight inflammation and fat gain.
 Fiber-rich sources of carbs are BPA-free canned black and garbanzo beans, peas, peanuts, peanut butter, old-fashioned oats, quinoa and brown rice.
 Looking for tasty ways to enjoy your oatmeal?
 Check out these overnight oats recipes!